ekodikara/loadbalancer-using-docker-nginx/readme.md

     docker compose down --remove-orphans

 ## `Alternative way with HAProxy`

+To see the HAProxy configuration instead of Nginx, please switch to the `haproxy` branch.

+    git checkout haproxy

 Stop one of the server and then run this.

     docker compose stop app1